Deluxe Breakfast Bake

 - Remove from the refrigerator 30 minutes before baking.
 Combine soup and remaining milk until blended; spread over casserole.
 Top with hash browns; sprinkle with paprika and pepper.

 - Cover and bake at 350° for 30 minutes.
-Uncover; bake 35-40 minutes longer or until a knife inserted near the center come out clean.
+Uncover; bake 35-40 minutes longer or until a knife inserted in the center come out clean.
 Let stand for 10 minutes before serving.
-Yield: 12 servings.